 - Basic energy and building science concepts

-- Field experience with blower door testing and duct blasting
+- Distance learning field experience with blower door testing and duct blasting

 - Training on the latest version of REM/Rate software and Ekotrope